Why You Should Know Your Family of Origin

 In another example, a child who grew up in a household where one parent was overly critical might internalize a need to overachieve as a means of earning approval.
 When they become adults, that may show up as perfectionism or a prevalent anxiety about disappointing others.
 By identifying and understanding these intergenerational patterns, clients can break the cycle and build healthier ways of relating to themselves and others.

-These behaviors are frequently explored in counseling.
+These behaviors are frequently explored family of origin therapy.
 While they might have served a real purpose in childhood, they often hinder authentic connections in adult relationships.
 Pleasers may prioritize others’ needs at the expense of their own, leading to resentment, burnout, and unfulfilling relationships.

 An FOO assessment can uncover the origins of these behaviors and explain why they are so ingrained.
 Clients often experience relief when they realize their tendencies are not innate flaws but learned responses to early experiences.
 This awareness allows them to approach change with greater self-compassion and to involve their partners in the process of healing.